aws-solutions-library-samples/guidance-for-content-management-using-salesforce-on-aws/README.md

 ## Overview

+In this guidance, c

 1. Provide a brief overview explaining the what, why, or how of your Guidance.
 You can answer any one of the following to help you write this:

     - **Why did you build this Guidance?**
     - **What problem does this Guidance solve?**

 2. Include the architecture diagram image, as well as the steps explaining the high-level overview and flow of the architecture.
     - To add a screenshot, create an ‘assets/images’ folder in your repository and upload your screenshot to it.
 Then, using the relative file path, add it to your README.

 ### Cost